1. Detroit Lions - Matthew Stafford, QB, Georgia ~

 Atlanta, Kansas City, and Oakland had the same strength of schedule in the 2007 season.
 Since Kansas City finished third in the AFC West Division and the Raiders fourth (the tie was broken on the basis of record in common games), the Raiders will draft ahead of the Chiefs.
 Atlanta and Oakland will flip a coin for the third position at the NFL Combine in February.
 If Atlanta wins, the Falcons will draft third, the Raiders fourth, and the Chiefs fifth.
 If the Raiders win the coin flip, they will draft third, and the Falcons and Chiefs will flip a coin to determine the fourth and fifth positions.

-th and 12th positions was broken by the conference tie-breaker.
+Though Buffalo and Denver had the same strength of schedule, they tie for the 11th and 12th positions was broken by the conference tie-breaker.
 Since Denver defeated Buffalo in head-to-head competition, Buffalo is given priority in the draft order and will select in the 11th position.

-th and 15th positions was broken by the divisional tiebreaker.
+Chicago and Detroit also had the same strength-of-schedule.
+Their tie for the 14th and 15th positions was broken by the divisional tiebreaker.
 Since the Lions defeated the Bears twice in head-to-head competition, Chicago is given priority and will select in the 14th position.

 Since Cleveland is not in the playoffs, the Browns (who traded the selection to Dallas) have priority in the draft ahead of playoffs teams with the same record.